BestTimesToVisit.com Logo

 packing

 Pack layers, layers, and more layers!
-The Salar can be freezing in the early morning and late evening, but surprisingly warm under the midday sun.
+The Salar can be freezing at night and surprisingly warm during the day, especially under the strong sun.
 Think thermal base layers, a fleece or down jacket, and a windproof outer shell.
-Don't forget sunglasses and a wide-brimmed hat – the sun's reflection off the salt is intense!
+Don't forget a warm hat, gloves, and sunglasses – the glare off the salt flats is intense.

 money